How to Prepare for Annapurna Circuit Trek?

 Preparation and Training for the Annapurna Circuit Trek

 You can start the physical training process by physically evaluating yourself or visiting the family specialist for a professional evaluation.
-You can then set up a training routine and activity schedule for the preparation of this Annapurna Circuit Trek.
-You must start this process around three to four months before the trek if not earlier.
+You can then set up a training routine and activity schedule to prepare for this Annapurna Circuit Trek.
+You must start this process around three to four months before the trek, if not earlier.

-The exercises you need to concentrate on are squats, deadlifts, thrusts, back exercises, and crunches.
-These strength training exercises can get scheduled on every alternate day or at least three times a week.
+It would help if you concentrated on squats, deadlifts, thrusts, back exercises, and crunches.
+These strength training exercises can get scheduled every alternate day or three times a week.

 The Annapurna Circuit Trail is full of ups and downs.
-Thus, aerobics or cardiovascular activities like strolling, hiking, cycling, swimming, etc should get included in your training routine.
-These aerobic exercises are essential at least 5 times each week for an hour.
+Thus, your training routine should include aerobics or cardiovascular activities like strolling, hiking, cycling, swimming, etc. These aerobic exercises are essential at least five times each week for an hour.

 You should also perform some climbing exercises with your climbing boots and a backpack.
 The backpack must have similar weights to the one you plan on carrying to the Annapurna Circuit Trek.

 However, you can start with minimal weight and gradually increase the weight over time.
-This way your body gets used to the trek.
-Also, these climbing boots will get enough time to break in for the actual trekking adventure.
+This way, your body gets used to the trek.
+Also, these climbing boots will get enough time to break in for the real trekking adventure.

 Accommodations And Meals In The Annapurna Circuit Trek

 Annapurna Circuit Trek is one of the most popular teahouse treks in Nepal.
 Thus, you will find many teahouses along the trail.
-The cost of the accommodation ranges from $1 to $3 depending upon the altitude.
-If you are trekking in offseason then, you can get free accommodation if you have the food from the same teahouse.
+The accommodation cost ranges from $1 to $3, depending upon the altitude.
+If you are trekking in the offseason, you can get free accommodation if you have the food from the same teahouse.

 The teahouses are pretty basic that provide basic rooms on twin sharing basic.
-You will have a bed with a pillow, a mattress and a blanket.
-There won’t be an electric socket in the rooms as the major source of electricity is from solar power.
-Thus, if you want to charge your phones, then you have to charge them in the common area at a certain cost.
+You will have a bed with a pillow, a mattress, and a blanket.
+There won’t be an electric socket in the rooms as solar power is a significant source of electricity.
+Thus, if you want to charge your phones, you have to charge them in the common area at a specific cost.
 Hot showers generally cost around $1 in the teahouses.
-WiFi is available at lower elevation but you do not expect these facilities as you move up the trails.
+WiFi is available at lower elevations, but you do not expect these facilities as you move up the trails.

-Furthermore, the foods offered by the teahouse are pretty basic as well and you will get served the Nepalese meal of “Dal Bhat” on most teahouses.
-Besides that, they also offer other varieties of food such as pizza, pasta, spaghetti, and so on.
-You need to book these accommodations early especially in the offseason to be safe from any hassle.
+Furthermore, the foods offered by the teahouse are pretty basic as well, and you will get served the Nepalese meal of “Dal Bhat” in most teahouses.
+Besides that, they also offer other varieties of food such as pizza, pasta, spaghetti, etc. To be safe from any hassle, you need to book these accommodations early, especially in the offseason.

 The Final Say

 Many trekkers are not sure about how to prepare for Annapurna Circuit Trek.
-I hope this blog will help you prepare and plan the trek in advance.
-Furthermore, if you have any more questions or queries please feel free to contact us.
+I hope this blog will help you prepare and plan the trek.
+Furthermore, if you have any more questions or queries, please contact us.